coronarymcq/shop/README.txt

 ## My goal
-This is a simple static website created for personal purposes only.
+This is a simple static website created for personal purposes only for now.

 ## Features
 - MCQ'S features